LCC-CIT/TipOfTheDay-AspNet8/README.md

   - A filter Tips by Tags feature was added to the `TipsController`.

 These additions are sufficient to demonstrate that the many-to-many relationship of tips to tags is working.
-Note that the List<Tip> on the Tag model is not used by any of the code.
+Note that `List<Tip>` on the `Tag` model is not used by any of my code.
 It is only there to force Entity Framework to make a join table between the Tip and Tag tables.

 ## Database Configuration
 ### Database Choices